Creating a legacy

 The ongoing, dependable funding provided by an endowment can make the crucial difference in a student’s ability to attend UCSF, provide addition support to a faculty member, or contribute to research that may someday lead to a cure for a debilitating disease.

-UCSF’s endowment, with assets now at the $3.2 billion mark, comprises more than 1,300 individual funds, including more than 400 endowed chairs and professorships and more than 300 endowed student support funds.
+UCSF’s endowment, with assets at the $4 billion mark as of June 30, 2019, comprises more than 1,300 individual funds, including more than 400 endowed chairs and professorships and more than 300 endowed student support funds.

 Learn more about the impact of giving to UCSF.